ManhaNet/ManhaNet/README.md

 > **"Technology is not just about fixing computers — it's about helping people work better through reliable IT solutions."**

 ⭐ Thank you for visiting my GitHub profile.
-If you find my portfolio or projects helpful, feel free to connect, follow my work, or reach out for professional opportunities.
+If you find my portfolio or projects helpful, feel free to connect, follow my work, or reach out for professional opportunities .